noxsicarius/Epoch-Admin-Tools/README.md

  * Make sure you've installed the Battleye filters perfectly in the instructions.
 If it still fails, you can fix the error yourself with a little knowledge about [how the filters work](http://dayz.st/w/Battleye_Filters).
 * The menu doesn't appear.
  * The most likely cause of this error is either a syntax error in your ***init.sqf*** (e.g. a missing semi-colon), a syntax error in your ***admintools\AdminList.sqf*** (e.g. a comma after the last string in the array of Admins/Mods - see above optional instruction) or forgetting to add your Player ID (or typing it wrong) into the ***admintools\AdminList.sqf***.
 Specific errors can be found by reading your server's [RPT file](https://community.bistudio.com/wiki/arma.RPT).
 Also see [Debugging Techniques](https://community.bistudio.com/wiki/Debugging_Techniques).
+* How do I add something to my personal tools?
+ * This is found in the [Epoch Admin Tools Wiki](https://github.com/gregariousjb/Epoch-Admin-Tools/wiki)

 ## Error Reporting
-Before posting an issue on Github or on [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/):
+#### BEFORE posting an issue on Github or on [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/):

 * Review the installation instructions and be sure you've done every step EXACTLY as stated.
 They are not forgiving.
 If one step is done incorrectly, it won't work.
+* If you think you might have installed it incorrectly, follow the [YouTube Video Install Tutorial](http://youtu.be/hV_vwvp_vFs)
 * Check your server's RPT log for errors.
 This will identify 99% of problems with the menu.
 Be ready to copy/paste the RPT log into [Pastebin](http://pastebin.com/) or [Gist](https://gist.github.com/) in an issue or in the discussion forum for help with troubleshooting.
 * If all else fails, install these tools onto a fresh, unedited mission.pbo and server.pbo to get it working, then start installing additional addons/mods one at a time until the admin tools break in order to identify the conflict.

+#### If your problem persists after doing the above:
+* Do a quick search on [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/) for a fix to your problem.
+* If you do not find a fix to your problem: post your problem on [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/)
+* If the problem you are posting is a bug and not a general install problem the post it both to [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/) and to [the github issues page](https://github.com/gregariousjb/Epoch-Admin-Tools/issues?state=open).

 ## Credits
 This project is based heavily on [Malory's Custom Epoch Admin Tools](https://github.com/iforgotmywhat/Dayz-Epoch-Admin-Tools/), which itself is based on [BluePhoenix Admin Tools](https://github.com/BluePhoenix175/DayZ-Admin-Tools-).

-* Project Lead: Gregarious
-* Project sub-lead: NoxSicarius (Nox)
+* Project Leads: Gregarious, NoxSicarius (Nox)